-Faithfully I have followed my impressions in bringing the foregoing mental storm signals before the eyes
+Faithfully I have followed my impressions in bringing the foregoing mental storm signals before the eyes tions; and yet when the auditory nerve-cell is insane, the person seems to hear just what is affirmed.

-It is understood, of course, that your body has been and is kept commonly wellwashed and decently free from the "diseased magnetism" described in the fore part of this work.

-† Again it must be affirmed that imperfect mediumship is full of these optical imperfections and illusions.
+- It is understood, of course, that your body has been and is kept commonly well-washed and decently free from the "diseased magnetism" described in the fore part of this work. - † Again it must be affirmed that imperfect mediumship is full of these optical imperfections and illusions.
 These optical misimpressions depart when the medium's perceptions become clear and orderly.
-Spiritualists should exercise the most exaited common some in dealing with a subject so includely delicate as holding converse with individuals stripped of earth and its multitudinous errors.
-An insene seer of sight "declares a stranger to be a relation or friend, or declares a near relation is not the person but somebody cless-says her husband is not her husband, but a stranger, yet, possibly, asks after all at home-says the men in attendance are women, or the women men, or calls the medical attendant by the name of some former friend."
+Spiritualists should exercise the most exalted common sense in dealing with a subject so ineffably delicate as holding converse with individuals stripped of earth and its multitudinous errors.
+An insane seer of sight "declares a stranger to be a relation or friend, or declares a near relation is not the person but somebody clse-says her husband is not her husband, but a stranger, yet, possibly, asks after all at home-says the men in attendance are women, or the women men, or calls the medical attendant by the name of some former friend."